momario/php-template/README.md

 simple and easy to use php template.

 ## Installation
-* copy the template folder into your workspace
+* copy the php-template-master folder into your workspace
 * run your webserver
-* access the page from your browser: server_name/template
+* access the page from your browser: server_name/php-template-master
 * that's it! :rofl:

 ## Config